kahogeoff/G-Chatroom/README.md

 You can see the lastest demo in [here](http://gchatroom.cleverapps.io/)

-or the stable in [here](http://gchatroom-geoff4321.rhcloud.com/)
+or the stable demo in [here](http://gchatroom-geoff4321.rhcloud.com/)

-Create by Geoffrey Cheung 2015

 ## Usage